twbs/bootstrap/site/docs/4.1/components/toasts.md

 You also need to adapt the `role` and `aria-live` level depending on the content.
 If it's an important message like an error, use `role="alert" aria-live="assertive"`, otherwise use `role="status" aria-live="polite"` attributes.

-Be carefull to adapt the [`delay` timeout](#options) depending on the content to give all users enough time to read the content.
+As the content you're displaying changes, be sure to update the [`delay` timeout](#options) to ensure people have enough time to read the toast.

 {% highlight html %}
 <div class="toast" role="alert" aria-live="assertive" aria-atomic="true" data-delay="10000">